 There are ladders coming out of the canal for swimmers.

 Yes, you are swimming in a canal in the middle of the city.
 The water is clean and refreshing.
 Many winter bathers also frequent this canal.

-If you aren’t up for a swim, grab some sandwiches and sit at the canal as you watch the calm waters, boats and people pass by.More Info (click to expand)
+If you aren’t up for a swim, grab some sandwiches and sit at the canal as you watch the calm waters, boats and people pass by.More Info (click to show all)

 11. Have a beer taste at Lord Nelson Bar

 Although many flock to the famous Mikkeler bars, what is unique about Lord Nelson is its offering of Danish ciders and beers from various breweries.

 Visitors will taste beer from a selection of frothy options.

 This is a small bar visited by locals and tourists and it has a lovely atmosphere.